UP-RS-ESP/vacon.github.io/_posts/2021-06-16-GRACE-AndyaraCallegare.md

 from statsmodels.tsa.seasonal import seasonal_decompose

 # decompose
-# model is additive because the aplitude is the same
+# model is additive because the amplitude is the same
 # period is 12 because we are interested interannual variability
 SD = seasonal_decompose(obs, model='additive', period=12)